adammenges/bashrc/README.md

 ===============

  * Good general aliases, for both bash and git.
+ * Nifty PS1.
+Check it out.
+Type in an error and see what happens.
  * git auto completion.
  * Much, much, much more to come.